lokesh4181/lokesh4181.github.io/README.md

 # portfolio
 I am learning Python from a video which is 12 hours long.
-Created this website, to show the progress percentage of completion video.
+Created this website, to show the progress percentage of video completion.

 web-based progress tracking application